 Here’s a sure cure for the winter blues:

-Cowan Creek Mountain Music WINTER SCHOOL begins January 10th, 2022!
+Cowan Creek Mountain Music WINTER SCHOOL begins the week of January 8th, 2024!

-Sarah Howard (Beginning Fiddle) is a fiddler, singer/songwriter and educator from Perry County, Kentucky.
+Sarah Howard (Early Intermediate Fiddle) is a mountain gospel and ballad singer, fiddler and educator from Perry County, Kentucky.
 She was one of our first Cowan Creek Mountain Music School students.
 At 13 she studied fiddle with Ray Slone through a Kentucky Folklife apprenticeship and later learned from Art Stamper.
 Sarah joined the CCMMS faculty in 2007 and has taught harmony singing, fiddle and old time stringband.
 She performs and records with her parents, brother Ron and his wife Kinsee as the Howard Family, a bluegrass gospel string band.

-John Harrod (Tunes from Kentucky Fiddlers You Never Heard Of) Shelby County, Kentucky first learned old time music from Darley Fulks, Bill Livers, Asa Martin and Lily May Ledford.
+John Harrod (Intermediate /Advanced Fiddle) of Shelby County, Kentucky first learned old time music from Darley Fulks, Bill Livers, Asa Martin and Lily May Ledford.
 In the 1980’s he produced a large and influential body of field recordings of musicians around central and northeast Kentucky.
 These can be heard on Rounder’s Fiddle Music of Kentucky (2 volumes) and Along the Ohio’s Shores.
 John performs with the band Kentucky Wild Horse and can be heard on their CD Spirits of the Lonesome Hills.
 June Appal Records recently released his first solo recording Johnny Come Along.
 John has taught at Cowan since its founding and has also taught at Augusta, Swannanoa and the Festival of America Fiddle Tunes.

 Randy Wilson (Intermediate Banjo) from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
 He recently retired after decades of engaging public school kids in Leslie and Knott Counties with traditional and home made music, storytelling and dance.
 Randy has also taught at Hindman’s Family Folk Week.
+Currently, he teaches dulcimer at the Cordia School and banjo at Centre College.
 He performed and recorded Heritage on June Appal Records with the late poet James Still.
 In 2003 he appeared at the Smithsonian Folklife Festival in Washington, D.C. and in 2007 at the Festival of American Fiddle Tunes in Port Townsend, Washington.